AIR GEAR logo

 All articles

-Because the specs of the rooftop panels are likely to be different from portable panels, the best practice is to leave the exterior solar port as it was originally designed by Airstream: connected directly to the battery.
+Leave the solar port as it was originally designed (in most cases): connected directly to the battery.
 This way you can use any regulated portable panels you want, with their own charge controller.
 The two charge controllers (one for the rooftop and one for the portable panels) will each work cooperatively to maintain the batteries.

 Was this article helpful?